Iran's actions may be 'act of war,' Saudi Crown Prince says

 A spokesman for Iran's foreign ministry dismissed Saudi Arabia's allegations over the missile strike as "false, irresponsible, destructive and provocative," the Iranian news agency Tasnim reported Monday.

-Bin Salman's remarks were the latest by the Saudi regime accusing Iran of not only being behind the actions taken in Yemen, but also for its purported behavior in Lebanon.
+Bin Salman's remarks were the latest by the Saudi government accusing Iran of not only being behind the actions taken in Yemen, but also for its purported behavior in Lebanon.

 Iran sponsors Lebanese Hezbollah, the Shiite militant and political group that holds tremendous sway in the Cabinet and as part of a pro-Syrian alliance in Lebanese parliament.